zulip/zulip/docs/overview/architecture-overview.md

-This component is intended to install Nagios plugins intended to be run on a Nagios server; most of the Zulip Nagios plugins are intended to be run on the Zulip servers themselves, and are included with the relevant component of the Zulip server (e.g.
-`puppet/zulip/manifests/postgresql_backups.pp` installs a few under `/usr/lib/nagios/plugins/zulip_backups`).
+This component is intended to install Nagios plugins intended to be run on a Nagios server; most of the Zulip Nagios plugins are intended to be run on the Zulip servers themselves, and are included with the relevant component of the Zulip server (e.g., `puppet/zulip/manifests/postgresql_backups.pp` installs a few under `/usr/lib/nagios/plugins/zulip_backups`).